 We hope that you’ll take a good look at Joy Organics and consider us as your preferred source for high-quality CBD oil products.
 We use only PCR hemp to produce our CBD oil and use only broad and full spectrum oils in our products.
 Our softgels are made using patented nanoemulsion technology, which gives them a higher bioavailability than that of standard products.

-Joy Organics products also undergo a process to remove residual THC, providing a product which has no detectable levels of THC, according to lab tests.
+Joy Organics products also undergo a process to remove residual THC, providing 0.0% THC broad spectrum products, according to lab tests.
 We add only the highest quality ingredients to our products.
 Our products are also rigorously tested to assure they are free from any kind of contamination and have accurate CBD levels.
 You deserve the best, so we work hard to provide that for you.
 Reach out today!

 Thanks for reading!
 To show how much we appreciate you, we’re going to give you 16% off your next order.
 Just use code READER16 at checkout!